Skip to main content

 People with lower HRV often have increased sympathetic (fight-or-flight) activity, which lowers the threshold for ectopic beats.
 Improving HRV through breathing, sleep, and exercise can reduce palpitation frequency.

-The 4–6 breathing technique taught in Week 2 of the OpenPalp programme directly improves vagal tone and HRV.
-Studies show measurable improvement within 4–6 weeks of regular practice.
+The 4–6 breathing technique taught in the OpenPalp self-guided booklet directly improves vagal tone and HRV.
+Studies show measurable improvement with regular practice over time.

 Improves HRV: Regular exercise, good sleep, slow breathing, hydration, stress management.